Qaiyyum47/Sales-Dashboard/README.md

-# My React App with Node.js Backend and MySQL
+# Sales Dashboard App with Node.js Backend and MySQL

 This project is a full-stack web application consisting of a **React** frontend, a **Node.js/Express** backend, and a **MySQL** database.